orangejuice/orangejuice.github.io/source/_posts/2020-02-17-explore-oracle-cloud.md

 Select `RESERVED PUBLIC IP` to preserve the current IP address.

 To gain a new IP: select `NO PUBLIC IP` first, then reselect the option you prefer.

+# Crate a backup of the Block Volume

+With everything stand by, it's best to do an important task now -- backup our instance.
+It's very sweet that Oracle provide everyone with 5 free backup slots.
+Go to `Compute > Boot Volumes`, and there will be a `Create Manual Backup` option available in the context menu of your boot volume.
+Click it and let Oracle do that for us.

+With that Boot Volume Backup, you can create a boot volume all the time, and create a resurrected instance for that boot volume.

 # Conclusion